-Are Legal Insurance and legal EAPS Worth It?
+Legal Insurance and EAPs: Are They Worth It?

 If you work for the State of California, you’ve probably heard of ARAG, the group legal insurance program offered to state workers.
 If your place of work offers employees access to group legal insurance or a Legal EAP (Employee Assistance Program), congratulations!
 Let’s talk about what these services are and why you should consider taking advantage of this work perk.

 Let’s start with Employee Assistance Programs, or EAPs.
 An EAP is a free, voluntary workplace service provided by the employer.
 An EAP aims to help workers effectively deal with work-life stressors, remain productive at work, and reduce employee turnover in the workplace.
 Often, EAPs are available to the employee plus their family members.

 According to CompEAP, 93% of large employers offered EAPs (Employee Assistance Programs) in 2012 compared with just 46% in 2005.
 The numbers clearly reflect a growing workplace trend.

 The programs may support employees in finding everything from healthcare to child care.
 A Legal EAP specifically addresses the employees’ need for legal services, such as creating an Estate Plan or securing a divorce.

 If you belong to a Legal EAP and need help with a legal issue, you can contact your provider or visit their website to find an appropriate attorney within the pre-vetted network.

 Cost of a Legal EAP